xcdeng/getting-and-cleaning-data-project-/README.md

 Introduction
 ------------
-This is the Coursera project from 'Getting and Clearning Data'.
+This is the Coursera project 'Getting and Clearning Data'.
 This repository includes all the required files.

 About R scripts